Amondo/AmondoSDK-AndroidSpec/README.md

 ```java
 AmondoSDK.openImprint(context, imprint);
 ```
-Once an imprint has been opened, all functionality is contained within that Activity, and it's children activities.
-When a user closes the imprint, activity is dismissed and removed from the activity stack.
+Once an Imprint has been opened, all functionality is contained within that Activity, and it's children activities.
+When a user closes the Imprint, activity is dismissed and removed from the activity stack.

 ### Using light theme